 This Office is responsible for personal information in our possession or custody, including personal information that has been transferred to a third party for processing.

-Our Office is implementing policies and practices to give effect to the principles regarding the collection,
+Our Office is implementing policies and practices to give effect to the principles regarding the collection, use and disclosure of personal information, including:

 The purposes for which personal information is collected in this Office will be identified before or at the time it is collected.